 If you’re a data analyst, you’re likely familiar with Tableau.
 It’s a commonly used tool and is consistently mentioned in industry reports about business intelligence and analytics.

-But how does it stack up in a head-to-head comparison with other tools on the market?
-If you’re considering implementing a cloud BI solution or analyzing whether you currently have the best tool for the job, we’ve pulled together a comparison of Domo and Tableau to help you evaluate which tool is the right one for your business.
+But how does it stack up with other tools on the market?
+If you’re considering implementing a cloud BI solution or analyzing whether you currently have the best tool for the job, we’ve pulled together some notes to help you evaluate which tool is the right one for your business.

 Tableau is a BI analysis and visualization tool.
 It provides robust capabilities for analyzing data and creating interactive visualizations.
 Tableau has been built to support complex data science (recently strengthened because of their acquisition by Salesforce) and analytics, allowing experts in data to build out analyses with a wide suite of visualization tools.